 Some arrive to seeing glimpses of their ugliness faster than others, but they all have a chance.
 Because that is the point, seeing it is when their vibration can start to rise, their consciousness starts to get liberated from its cage.

-I have this partner setup in the Playground, which is a year long program, and in the Accountability Forum, which is month to month.
+I have this partner setup in the Playground, which is a year long program,

 - One ex-student emailed me an article, a new definition of life and intelligence of Life… that is intelligence’s ongoing and consistent efforting to make its mental representation of reality and reality match closely, to avoid surprises.